Asta Powerproject

 By default, Aphex imports all core task & relationship data from your export.

-, you can pull these into Aphex too, using Asta's Task-level User Fields
+If you've already captured extra information in Asta, like Owner, Location, Subcontractor or Notes, you can pull these into Aphex too, using Asta's Task-level User Fields.

 If you don't - that's no problem!
 It's easy and quick to apply the same edits in the Aphex plan.